thunderer/Shortcode/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/thunderer/Shortcode/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/thunderer/Shortcode/?branch=master)
 [![Code Climate](https://codeclimate.com/github/thunderer/Shortcode/badges/gpa.svg)](https://codeclimate.com/github/thunderer/Shortcode)

-Shortcode is a framework and library agnostic engine for interpreting and replacing "shortcodes", ie. small script-like text fragments using dynamic callbacks.
+Shortcode is a framework and library agnostic engine for interpreting and replacing "shortcodes" (small script-like text fragments) using dynamic callbacks.
 It can be used to create dynamic content replacement mechanism that is usable even by non-technical people without much training.
 Usual syntax of shortcodes is as shown in the examples below:

 ```
 [shortcode]